crake7/TrojanC2/README.md

 🧠 The brains of your Trojans. 🧠  <br />
 This is where you tell each trojan which actions to perform and the modules required to do so.<br />
+Add new JSON files following the structure of 'test.json' and name the file with a unique ID depending on its functionality.
-Each trojan should have a unique ID.
+Each trojan should also have a unique ID.
 This help when sorting retrieved data based on the ID and provides modular control of your trojans.

 ## Data